snowy egret walking on shore

 • Snowy Egrets are very social birds and usually travel in groups of 10 or more during non-breeding season.

-• In 1886, Egret plumes were valued at twice the price of gold at just over $30 per ounce.
+• In 1886, Egret plumes were valued at twice the price of gold at $302 per ounce.
 This value was due to the immense demand for these feathers in the craze of Victorian fashion trends during this time period.
 With no other material being able to take its place, people paid handsomely for these feathers because they wanted them so badly.
 These valuable feathers continued to be in high demand until around 1915 when their popularity began to decline with the advent of new materials and fabrications.